jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 end
 ```
 In this example:
+* SNOB is the SNOBFit object
 * There are two constraints
-* SNOB is the SNOBFit object
 * The two input parameters have again been unpacked from SNOB.next as x1 and x2
 * Each constraint is evaluated and stored as a separate column of the 2D-array *F*

 ### Naming Your Function Files

-**The file name of your objective or constraint function must be given the same name as the function**.
+**In accordance with Matlab convention, each function file should be given the same name as the function name specified in the first line of code**.
 For example, both functions above should be saved as **hsf18.m**.
+(It is not a requirement that the objective and constraint functions/files have the same name, but for clarity they should be named in a way that makes it obvious they are paired, e.g. **hsf18_obj** and **hsf18_con**).
 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
-In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.
+(Having separate folders for the two types of function avoids conflicts when using the same function/file names for a pair of objective and constraint functions).

 You need to supply the names of the objective and constraint functions to your SNOBFit object as follows:
 ```